jellyfin-archive/jellyfin-plugin-pushbullet/README.md

 ## About

-The Jellyfin Pushbullet plugin can be used for sending notifications to a range of personal devices via <a href="https://www.pushbullet.com/">Pushbullet.</a>
+This plugin can be used for sending notifications to a range of personal devices via <a href="https://www.pushbullet.com/">Pushbullet</a>.

 ## Build & Installation Process